%21 %b

 Symptoms of a deeper problem

-Often, criticism levelled at enterprise WCM systems reflects not so much a shortcoming of the platform itself, but rather a failure to implement it in a way that empowers and autonomises marketers.
+Often, criticism of enterprise WCM systems reflects not so much a shortcoming of the platform itself, but rather an inability to implement it in a way that empowers marketers.

 Some of the most common symptoms are: